 A professional workplace promotes productivity, performance, and teamwork.
-Sometimes, employees are insensitive of their behaviors in the workplace, which interferes with the positivity of the environment and affects the functionality of the team.
+Sometimes, employees are insensitive to their behaviors in the workplace, which interferes with the positivity of the environment and affects the functionality of the team.
 An employee’s behavior and attitude are a direct reflection of the company.
 There is a fine line between informal and being unprofessional.

 - Bullying and threatening co-workers.

 - Disrespect co-workers.
 Passing offensive and rude comment to them.

 - Nonattendance or taking leave without informing the authorities.

 - Unprofessional demands and uncooperative behavior in the workplace.

 - Assignment Refusal missing deadlines.
 Refusing to perform tasks assigned by the team or authorities.

 - Blaming others for your own mistakes or failures.